-This floating pool alarm is simple but very accurate.
+The Pool Patrol PA-30 is a floating pool alarm is very accurate.
 It is about as big around as a dinner plate with an aqua blue top and black underside that simply screws left or right to lessen or intensify the device’s sensitivity.
 In our tests, we had to turn the sensitivity way down because the pool was small, but after a few trial runs, the device worked wonderfully.
-The alarm sounded when we threw golf balls in the water, tossed a wet sweatshirt in and then when a person got into the water, culminating in an A+ score for accuracy.
+The alarm sounded when we threw golf balls in the water, tossed a wet sweatshirt in, and then when a person got into the water, culminating in a great score for accuracy.

 Despite how expensive it is, this pool alarm is incredibly accurate with almost no learning curve to using it.
 You can take it home, unbox it and have a watchful eye in your pool within a few minutes.
 To top it all off, the entire thing is plastic, so you never have to worry about rust or corrosion.